riyanshi29/is-445-homework6.1/index.md

 #### Impact of Interactivity
 The ability to filter by building status helps users identify trends and compare the distribution of building statuses across counties.

+#### Overlaps with Homework #7
+While the same dataset was used, this visualization does not overlap with the analysis from previous homework.
+It presents a new perspective by examining the total number of buildings across counties and their building statuses, rather than focusing on square footage or building usage as in previous visualizations.

 ---

 ## Visualization 2